 On this side of the Atlantic, various stimulus packages in the euro area will help the economy catch up its lag in 2021, as the European recovery plan will be waved through, even if Poland and Hungary veto.
 We can expect a return to growth potential in 2022 at around 1.5%, and vaccines will help drive this trend.

-There is now a lesser risk thatwill speed up over the months ahead.
-Sectors that have been hardest hit will get back to normal, will be higher, but given the time required to build up supply in these sectors, we should not expect a sharp surge in prices.
-However, will probably be firmer in the medium term to cushion adjustments as the production system gets re-established.
+There is now a lesser risk that inflation will speed up over the months ahead.
+Sectors that have been hardest hit will get back to normal, inflation will be higher, but given the time required to build up supply in these sectors, we should not expect a sharp surge in prices.
+However, inflation will probably be firmer in the medium term to cushion adjustments as the production system gets re-established.

 Striking a new balance for economic policy.
 Fiscal policy will be the driving force for macroeconomic trends, while monetary policy will merely support this development.
 Interest rates will therefore remain low for a very long time across all maturities, while central banks will not write off public debt.

 The extent of public debt raises a number of questions, particularly in Europe and the United States, at a time when growth is sluggish and fiscal policies look set to accommodate for a long time to come.
 How can states tackle a fresh dent to economic activity when national debts are already soaring and central banks’ balance sheets are severely bloated by public debt, and what leeway can be carved out for short-term economic policy?
 Cancelling public debt is clearly a bad idea for a variety of reasons – credibility, euro area integration and sustainability, as ideas on public debt and fiscal policy often clash – but this lofty debt figure must be kept in mind while calls for public action increase.
 Inflation could be an option...